Dice Reflections: A dice is reflected in two mirrors. What numbers can be seen?

 Cat Face Reflections: A worksheet containing pictures and shapes to be reflected in given lines.

-Transformations External Links:
+Symmetry External Links:

-Links to other websites containing resources for Transformations are provided for those logged into 'Transum Mathematics'.
+Links to other websites containing resources for Symmetry are provided for those logged into 'Transum Mathematics'.
 Subscribing also opens up the opportunity for you to add your own links to this panel.
 You can sign up using one of the buttons below:

 The activity you are looking for may have been classified in a different way from the way you were expecting.
 You can search the whole of Transum Maths by using the box below.